HIllya51/LunaTranslator/docs/en/alltoolbuttons.md

     N/A
 1. #### <i class="fa fa-file"></i> <i class="fa fa-icon fa-rotate-right"></i> Read Clipboard
     The actual meaning is to read text once from the clipboard regardless of the current default text input source and pass it on to the subsequent translation/tts/... process
+    Right clicking the button will append the read text to the current text.
 1. #### <i class="fa fa-heart"></i> <i class="fa fa-icon fa-rotate-right"></i> Favorites
     Able to create a small favorites folder for each game.
 It includes automatically query metadata for game-related pages such as vndb/bangumi/dlsite/, and you can also manually add some web pages associated with the game (such as game strategy pages) for easy viewing.
 It saves the trouble of creating and managing bookmarks in a browser.<br>
     Right clicking the button will bring up a menu listing the favorite web pages, while left clicking the button will bring up a window allowing editing of the favorite content.